bernie-skipole/indipyclient/README.md

 # indipyclient
-INDI terminal client to communicate to an indi service.
+Terminal client to communicate to an INDI service.

 This is a pure python package, with no dependencies, providing an INDI client terminal